 STIHL TIMBERSPORTS® is an international extreme sports competition series in logger sports.
 It is not without reason that it is considered the biggest event in the sport with the best athletes competing, the most spectators watching and the greatest level of media interest.
 In 1985, STIHL launched the STIHL TIMBERSPORTS® Series in the USA together with the sports channel ESPN.

-The first media presence in Wisconsin, USA saw the level of the athletes rise a notch, and the series produced the first greats of the sport, including Arden Cogar Jr. Through its collaboration with ESPN, STIHL TIMBERSPORTS® established itself as a sports series, and produced some true legends of logger sports such as Matt Bush, (the late) David Bolstad and Jason Wynyard.
+The first media presence in Wisconsin, USA saw the level of the athletes rise a notch, and the series produced the first greats of the sport, including Arden Cogar Jr. Through its collaboration with ESPN, STIHL TIMBERSPORTS® established itself as a sports series, and produced some true legends of logger sports such as Matt Bush or the late David Bolstad and Jason Wynyard.

 Canadian Stirling Hart and Arden Cogar Jr. from the USA during the 2015 Champions Trophy in Florence.